shawntabrizi/substrate-collectables-workshop/1/storage-mapping.md

 Before we jump into storage mappings, let's talk about some substrate specific types we will be using.

-Your default runtime template includes a bunch of modules which expose types which you would expect to get from a blockchain.
+Your default runtime template includes a bunch of modules that expose types that you would expect to get from a blockchain.
 You might even find yourself exposing new types to other parts of the runtime as you do more module development.

 In this tutorial we will only be using 3 substrate specific types: